Low-carbon fuel standard: British Columbia Low-Carbon Fuel Requirements

 The Legislative Assembly of British Columbia, Canada, approved in April 2008 the Renewable and Low Carbon Fuel Requirements Act, which mandates fuel suppliers in B.C. to sell gasoline and diesel containing 5% and 4% percent renewable fuels, respectively, by 2010, and allows the provincial government to set thresholds for the carbon intensity of fuels, taking into account their entire carbon footprint.
 The RLCFR Act also provides flexibility for regulated fuel suppliers to meet their obligations as they may receive notional transfers of renewable fuels and of attributable greenhouse gas emissions.

+Canada Clean fuel regulations

+At a national level, Canada is implementing regulations to require liquid fossil fuel providers to reduce the carbon intensity of their fuels to 15% below 2016 levels by the year 2030.

 Europe

 Existing regulations

 The EU has mainly acted to mitigate road transport greenhouse emissions mainly through its voluntary agreement on CO_{2} emissions from cars and subsequently through Regulation 443/2009 which sets mandatory CO_{2} emission limits for new cars.
 The EU promoted the use of biofuels through the directive on the promotion of the use of biofuels and other renewable fuels for transport (2003/30/EC), also known as Biofuel Directive, which calls for countries across the EU aiming at replacing 5,75% of all transport fossil fuels (petrol and diesel) with biofuels by 2010.
 None of these regulations, however, were based on carbon intensity of fuel.
 Fuel quality standards in the European Union are regulated by Directive 98/70/EC.

 Other European countries have their own mandates limiting consumption of conventional fossil fuels by substituting to cleaner fuels in order to reduce greenhouse gas emissions, such as the United Kingdom Renewable Transport Fuel Obligation Program (RTFO), requiring transport fuel suppliers to ensure that 5% of all road vehicle fuel comes from sustainable renewable sources by 2010.